JeremyVaj/AndroidEspressoSample/README.md

 This is a Fake Payment Android app with a tag-based user flow automation framework using Espresso.

-Run CombinedScreenTests.kt to go through all tests
+Run app/src/androidTest/java/com/example/paymentapp/ConfirmationScreenTest.kt to go through all tests one after another.